vrothenberg/CrewKB/memory-bank/activeContext.md

 ## Recent Changes

-We have made significant progress in migrating to Google's Gemini models, implementing the end-to-end workflow, metrics collection system, and streamlining the CLI interface:
+We have made significant progress in migrating to Google's Gemini models, implementing the end-to-end workflow, metrics collection system, streamlining the CLI interface, and developing a comprehensive testing framework:

 1. **Migration to Google Gemini Models**:
    - Refactored the codebase to use Google's Gemini 2.0 Flash models instead of OpenAI models